RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Numerical Results

-In this experiment setup, we have $M=50$, $J=6$, $\rho=0.5$, and the data distribution is i.i.d.
-We vary $b$, the design parameter of our algorithm, which is the maximum number of edges that RESIST can defend from the MITM attack, to be $0,1,2,4$.
-We also vary the number of edges that actually undergo MITM attack in the network.
-For all the experiments except the one marked "faultless," we assume that the actual number of links that undergo MITM attacks is equal to $b$.
-Since DGD with multi-step consensus fails even with only one compromised link, it can not tolerate more than one compromised link.
+In this set of experiments, we fix $M=50$, $J=6$, and $\rho=0.5$, with i.i.d.\ data distribution across nodes.
+We vary the attack budget parameter $b \in \{0,1,2,4\}$, which represents the maximum number of communication links that RESIST is designed to tolerate per iteration.
+In all experiments except those explicitly marked as \textit{faultless}, the actual number of compromised links per iteration is equal to $b$.
+For DGD with multi-step consensus, we report results only for $b=0$ and $b=1$, since the method fails to converge even when a single link is compromised.

-From Figure \ref{fig:nonconvexb}, DGD with multi-step consensus performs well when there is no attack present with an accuracy of 59.16\%, which aligns with the accuracy of the centralized setting and also serves as the benchmark of the comparison within this setting.
-However, the accuracy fails dramatically even with only one compromised link presented in the network, which indicates a single failure can arbitrarily deviate the convergence behavior of DGD.
-On the other hand, the accuracy of RESIST gradually decreases once the maximum number of compromised links $b$ increase in the network.
-The performance gap between $b=0$ and $b=4$ is about 1.3\%, which indicates a trade-off between robustness and accuracy; also, when comparing with faulty and faultless settings when $b=1$, the faulty setting is about 0.4\% lower than the faultless setting, which illustrates that the impact of the MITM attacks in the network is limited and thus can not arbitrarily deviate performance of the algorithm.